 \subsection{Multi-site and multi-step forecasting model}

-As recalled in Sec. \ref{sec:reg}, machine learning models can handle vector outputs: it is possible to run a model with several outputs, the main interest being to reduce computation time but also to involve less parameters and thus to handle a more parsimonious model.
-Then, we wonder what is the loss of efficiency of the multi-output model as compared to the collection of single-output ones ; the wind speed data of the 9 studied sites at several horizons are simultaneously predicted (from 1 to 6 hours), with the full 42 station wind data as input to the model.
+As recalled in Section \ref{sec:reg}, machine learning models can handle vector outputs: it is possible to run a model with several outputs, the main interest being to reduce computation time but also to involve fewer parameters and thus to handle a more parsimonious model.
+Then, we can wonder what the loss of efficiency of the multi-output model is, as compared to the collection of single-output ones; the wind speed data of the 9 studied sites at several horizons are simultaneously predicted (from 1 to 6 hours), with the full 42 station wind data as input to the model.
 Then the model tries to find the best forecast for all the $O = 54$ outputs (9 sites $\times$ 6 horizons), by minimizing the final MSE.
-Results are reported in Fig. \ref{fig_allhor}, where RMSE obtained by the multi-output model is represented as a function of RMSE obtained by the single-output models, for 3 forecast horizons (from 1 hour to 6 hours).
-We find that single output models (optimized individually for each site and each horizon) outperform the multi-site multi-horizon model (one model for 54 outputs) by 12 to 20 \% (depending on the considered site) at 1 hour horizon ; by 2 to 9 \% at 2 hour horizon ; by 1 to 5 percent at 3 hour horizon ; by 0 to 3 \% at 4 hour horizon ; by 0 to 2 \% at 5 hour horizon and by 0 to 1 \% at 6 hour horizon.
-We can see that the larger the horizon, the less difference there is between the 2 approaches ; on average, for horizons greater than 3-hours, the quality of the forecast is equivalent for the two different model configurations.
+Results are reported in Fig. \ref{fig_allhor}, where RMSE obtained by the multi-output model is represented as a function of RMSE obtained by the single-output models, for 3 forecast horizons (from $1$ hour to $6$ hours).
+We find that single output models (optimized individually for each site and each horizon) outperform the multi-site multi-horizon model (one model for 54 outputs) for small horizons: for example, the gain is between 12 and 20 \% (depending on the considered site) at $1$-hour horizon and 2 to 9 \% at $2$-hour horizon.
+However, we can see that the larger the horizon, the less difference there is between the two approaches and on average, for horizons greater than $3$ hours, the quality of the forecast is equivalent for the two different model configurations.